sumedhkulkarni7/Portfolio-Management-and-Algorithmic-Trading-Cryptocurrency/README.md

 8. Random Forest
 9. Recurrent Neural Network
 10. Long-Short Term Memory
+While using the above strategies we won't be using Python's in-built libraries.
+We will be developing the code from scratch in Python.

 ### Steps
 1. Load the dataset into three different dataframes